 The VOT value of Jakarta stops

-This is the final project of LING 106.
-I am working with a speaker of Jakarta Malay (< Indonesian) Ludwig Adisiswoyo who is my classmate and friend at UCSB.
+This was the final project for LING 106.
+I was working with a speaker of Jakarta Malay (< Indonesian) Ludwig who was my classmate (and friend) at UCSB.

 The diachrony and synchrony of the gender system in Tsez